 What I would think it is meant by, by looking at from a neurobehavioral modeling standpoint, mindset, right?
 It’s not just the thoughts running through your head.
 It’s the way you’re settling into your body and mind as to who you are, and how you’re expressing yourself in the world.
 And that’s a fundamental mindset at that point.

 That’s a beautiful way to end the podcast.
 Marvin, thank you so much for being on the Recovery after Stroke podcast.

 Thanks, Bill.
 Thank you, It’s an honor.
 And you know, I’m such a big fan of your work.
 And I just love what you do, what you’re doing is making a huge difference out there.
 So thank you.
 Thanks for inviting me and thank you for doing what you do.

-And when you scroll down just a little bit on the episode page, you’ll come across an orange download button, click the orange button and enter your email address and the transcript will be sent direct to your inbox.
-Now, if you enjoyed this episode, and think that others might appreciate it, it would really mean a lot to me if you share it on your favorite social media platform, as this will make it possible for other stroke survivors to find recovery after stroke.
+When you scroll down just a little bit on the episode page, you’ll come across an orange download button, Click the orange button and enter your email address and the transcript will be sent directly to your inbox.
+Now, if you enjoyed this episode, and think that others might appreciate it, it would mean a lot to me if you share it on your favorite social media platform, as this will make it possible for other stroke survivors to find recovery after a stroke.

 And it could make a massive difference in their life or the life of one of their loved ones.
-Also, I would really appreciate it if you left a five star review on iTunes and gave us a Like on YouTube, the more social media positive responses we get for the podcast, the greater the chance that other stroke survivors are likely to find the community.
+Also, I would appreciate it if you left a five-star review on iTunes and gave us a Like on YouTube, The more social media positive responses we get for the podcast, the greater the chance that other stroke survivors are likely to find the community.
 Thanks again for listening.

-Discover how to support your recovery after strike.
+Discover how to support your recovery after the strike.
 Go to recoveryafterstroke.com